ThePotatoDuke/Binding-of-Isaac-mod/README.md

 ## 🧠 Inspiration

-Some items are based on psychological or abstract concepts, aiming to blend gameplay mechanics with thematic ideas.
+Some items are based on psychological, abstract or goofy concepts, aiming to blend gameplay mechanics with thematic ideas.
 The goal is to create items that feel **fresh**, **fun**, and sometimes a little **weird**.

 ## 📫 Feedback & Contributions